 ![]() |

-Tom's father leaves the zoo and his family to fight in the war.
-Thousands of people die in Ireland during the two bombings executed by Germans.
+Tom’s father leaves the zoo and his family to fight in the war.
+Thousands of people died in Ireland during the two bombings executed by the Germans.

-During the WWII raids, the authorities ordered to kill all the animals in the zoo, in case they escape and endanger public safety.
+During the WWII raids, the authorities ordered the killing of all the zoo animals in case they escaped and endangered public safety.

 ![]() |

-This film needed a melodic orchestration to make the story unfold smoother.
-Like in the classic works centered on children of the visionary filmmakers Alfonso Cuarón “A Little Princess” or in Agnieszka Holland’s “The Secret Garden.”
+This film needed melodic orchestration to make the story unfold smoothly, like the classic works centered on children by visionary filmmakers Alfonso Cuarón’s “A Little Princess” and Agnieszka Holland’s “The Secret Garden.”

-Straightforward, warm, affectionate, “Zoo” focuses on loyalty and friendship.
-This war movie with children in it leaves everlasting recollections in the viewer's memory.
+Straightforward, warm, and affectionate, “Zoo” focuses on loyalty and friendship.
+This war movie with children leaves a lasting impression on the viewer.

-Other stunning war films that leave a similar response are the French production “A Bag of Marbles.”
+Another stunning war film that leaves a similar response is the French production “A Bag of Marbles.”
 It recounts the journey of two Jewish brothers escaping the Nazi invasion in Paris.

-“Zoo” is an adaption from an article published in an Irish newspaper that led an exhaustive investigation to find Denise Austin, the eccentric lady who, in real life, saved the elephant while working at the zoo.
+“Zoo” is an adaptation of an article published in an Irish newspaper that led an exhaustive investigation to find Denise Austin, the eccentric lady who, in real life, saved the elephant while working at the zoo.
 For her heroic action, she was named the “elephant angel.”

 ![]() |